ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 #### value

 Values only have 1 property and that's the value string.
 For example, something with the value of _enabled_ should be written as `value "enabled"`.
 By default value string matches the literal value.
 So, `value "enabled"` is equal to `@Dummy(param="enabled")`.
-See [this section](#special-use-case-combining-annotation-parameter-values-and-configuration-properties) to learn about dynamic value placeholders and their only usecase.

 #### field